-The Job Aid contains instructions on information to enter.
+The Job Aid contains seven questions (a through g).
 Provide the requested information.
 The vessel should have the number of passengers and crew onboard; provide what is listed at the time it was checked.

-- Discharge in Alaska on report day?
-(Y/N)Provide information at the time this item was completed. - 3.
-Sample Taken?
+2. Discharge in Alaska on report day?
 (Y/N)

+Provide information at the time this item was completed.

+3. Sample Taken?
+(Y/N)

-Provide information if a wastewater sample was taken.
+Provide information (questions a to f) if a wastewater sample was taken.

 - a.
-Type- A compliance sample is a sample taken for the General Permit or USCG Continuous Compliance while discharging.
-WET Sampling is Whole Effluent Toxicity sample with a large volume taken at several times within a few hours.
-Receiving water sampling is sampling taken near the ship in water to monitor mixing zones. - Process sampling occurs onboard to check that the equipment is functioning, it does not have to follow the QAPP or GP requirements. - Information sampling would be for example when taking a sample without discharging for USCG or EPA. - b.
-Type of WW Sampled.
+Type: of sample?
+What is the purpose of the sample? - DEC GP Compliance - USCG Continuous Compliance while discharging. - WET Sampling is Whole Effluent Toxicity sample with a large volume taken at several times within a few hours. - Receiving water sampling is sampling taken near the ship in water to monitor mixing zones. - Process sampling occurs onboard to check that the equipment is functioning, it does not have to follow the QAPP or GP requirements. - Information sampling would be for example when taking a sample without discharging for USCG or EPA. - b.
+Type of WW Sampled - mixed for mixed graywater and blackwater - Receiving water is taken in the mixing zone where discharged effluent mixes with seawater. - c.
+Sample ID: Provided by the sampler.
+If no ID leave blank. - d.
+Sample date, time, duration. - Enter the date, time sampling began, and how long the sampling took to complete. - Provide notes in general comments if sample was delayed, taken at multiple times, or was not completed. - e.
+Sample taken while vessel is discharging?
+(Y/N) - f.
+Discharge continuous or intermittent.